HarimJung/sme-bi-course-application/vm-exercises.md

 #### Learning Objective

-* Using FIXED LOD per each dimension of "HDI","Region"." and "Income"
+* Using FIXED LOD per each dimension of "HDI", "Region" and "Income"
 * Applying Measure Values and Measure Name to draw charts
 * Developing advanced parameter to switch the Measure Values
 * Using True False LOD to set the Shapes in the chart